zydneyambat/pim-community-dev/UPGRADE-1.6.md

 That's why most of the following upgrade section is related to Import/Export classes.

+The following sections focus on migrating, you'll find more details about technical stack and cookbook in our technical doc [here](http://docs.akeneo.com/latest/index.html).

 ### Global updates for any projects

 #### Introducing Pim\Component\Catalog\AttributeTypeInterface